Ikem-Collins/Ikem-Collins/README.md

 - I am interested in programming
 - I am currently learning c#
 - Also interested in .Net technology
-- I am looking to collaborate on any programming projecr
+- I am looking to collaborate on any programming project
 - You can connect on linkedin with Ikem Collins or Facebook on Ikem Collins

 <!---